 What to Expect:

-A social story can be found in the Activities and Resources below.
+A social story can be found in the resources section below.

 Signs of Hearing Loss In Children: